MvRens/Tapeti/docs/tapeticmd.rst

 Common parameters
 -----------------

-All operations support the following parameters.
+Most operations support the following parameters.
 All are optional.

 -h <hostname>, --host <hostname>
   Specifies the hostname of the RabbitMQ server.
 Default is localhost.